 In the Internal Communication Plan we provide you, we have included ideas to help drive user adoption in your organization in addition to commonly asked questions to equip your implementation team with.

 Don’t expect Rindle to magically solve all your problems.
-It will certainly streamline task management and communication in your organization, but the transition has to start and be driven from within.
+It will certainly streamline workflow and communication in your organization, but the transition has to start and be driven from within.
 Changing the way people work is challenging, but never impossible.
 With the right team and rollout plan in place, you have the power to change the way your organization works.